Digilent/Nexys-Video/README.md

 The following are required for use of this demo.
 For more information on how to get any hardware or software you may be missing, see the Demo Page, linked above.

 * Nexys Video
-* Vivado and Vitis Classic installations with Digilent's board files
+* Vivado and Vitis installations with Digilent's board files
 * Serial Terminal
 * MicroUSB Cables for programming and serial communication
 * HDMI source (likely a computer)